Carlos Gallo

-Carlos Roberto Rocha Gallo (born 4 March 1956), known as Carlos, is a Brazilian former footballer who played as a goalkeeper.
+Carlos Roberto Rocha Gallo (born 4 March 1956), known as Carlos, is a Brazilian former professional footballer who played as a goalkeeper.
 He competed in the men's tournament at the 1976 Summer Olympics and won a gold medal in football at the 1975 Pan American Games.

 Club career

 In a club career which spanned from 1974 to 1993, Carlos Gallo played for Ponte Preta, Corinthians, Atlético Mineiro, Guarani, Palmeiras, Portuguesa and Malatyaspor (1988–1989) in Turkey.
 He won two Brazilian Silver Ball Awards.

 International career

-At international level, Carlos Gallo played 44 matches for the Brazilian national team, between 1976 and June 1993, and was selected for the 1978, 1982 and 1986 FIFA World Cup tournaments, playing in the latter edition of the competition.
+At international level, Carlos Gallo played 44 matches for the Brazil national team, between 1976 and June 1993, and was selected for the 1978, 1982 and 1986 FIFA World Cup tournaments, playing in the latter edition of the competition.
 He conceded only one goal in the five World Cup games Brazil played in 1986.